junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

   - **(1)** *Priority review* The term “priority review”, with respect to a human drug application as defined in section 379g(1) of this title, means review and action by the Secretary on such application not later than 6 months after receipt by the Secretary of such application, as described in the Manual of Policies and Procedures of the Food and Drug Administration and goals identified in the letters described in section 101(b) of the Prescription Drug User Fee Amendments of 2012.
   - **(2)** *Priority review voucher* The term “priority review voucher” means a voucher issued by the Secretary to the sponsor of a rare pediatric disease product application that entitles the holder of such voucher to priority review of a single human drug application submitted under section 355(b)(1) of this title or section 351(a) of the Public Health Service Act [42 U.S.C.
 262(a)] after the date of approval of the rare pediatric disease product application.
   - **(3)** *Rare pediatric disease* The term “rare pediatric disease” means a disease that meets each of the following criteria:
-    - **(A)** The disease primarily affects individuals aged from birth to 18 years, including age groups often called neonates, infants, children, and adolescents.
+    - **(A)** The disease is a serious or life-threatening disease in which the serious or life-threatening manifestations primarily affect individuals aged from birth to 18 years, including age groups often called neonates, infants, children, and adolescents.
     - **(B)** The disease is a rare disease or condition, within the meaning of section 360bb of this title.
   - **(4)** *Rare pediatric disease product application* The term “rare pediatric disease product application” means a human drug application, as defined in section 379g(1) of this title, that—
     - **(A)** is for a drug or biological product—